JohnChrin/Undergraduate/Java/Java-2/ArrayEducation/README.md

 [SummingArrayElements](https://github.com/Spades86/Undergraduate/blob/master/Java/Java-2/ArrayEducation/src/arrayEducation/SummingArrayElements.java) - One-dimensional array summation.

 ## Array Dimensions
 Here is an example of a multiple dimensional array, I did not find anything that showcased it in this manner so I quickly drew it out.
 This demonstrates a one-dimensional array growing into a two-dim to three-dim array and how the lengths of them are determined dependent on the index cited.
 The biggest take away is the nesting of arrays in terms of dimensionality.
-It becomes an array of arrays of arrays to infinity.
+The illustrative benefit here shows how the nesting of groups of numbers would look when organized, which is typically not the case when viewing code.

 ![MultiDimArrayEx](https://github.com/Spades86/Undergraduate/blob/master/images/MultiDimArrayEx.png)